umbraco/Umbraco.Headless.Backoffice.Bridge/docs/interfaces/pickers_media.MediaPickerConfig.md

 • `Optional` **startMedia**: `String`

-Udi of the Media item where the tree should start.
+UDI of the Media item where the tree should start.

 If not specified the tree will start at the root.